 Deadline is a text adventure published by Infocom in 1982.
-It was written by Marc Blank, one of the principal authors of Zork.
+It was written by Marc Blank, one of the principal authors of Zork: The Great Underground Empire.
 The game was initially released for the Apple II, Atari 8-bit, and TRS-80.
-Then later for the Commodore 64, MS-DOS, Macintosh, TI-99/4A, and several other platforms.
+Then later, for the Commodore 64, MS-DOS, Macintosh, TI-99/4A, and several other platforms.

-Blank wanted to try a different genre, after the three fantasy chapters of Zork.
+Blank wanted to try a different genre after the three fantasy chapters of Zork.
 With Deadline, he tested his writing skills with a hardboiled/crime interactive fiction, and the result was excellent.
 The story is a classic.
 The rich and famous entrepreneur Marshall Robner was found dead in his library - the door closed from the inside.
-Apparently, it's an overdose of antidepressants, and the police are going to close the case as a suicide.
-But Robner's lawyer is not convinced, and he asks you, a famous detective, to investigate.
-You have exactly 8 hours to find the truth, exploring the house, and talking with the possible suspects.
+Apparently, it's an overdose of antidepressants, and the police will close the case as a suicide.
+But Robner's lawyer is not convinced and asks you, a famous detective, to investigate.
+You have exactly 8 hours to find the truth, explore the house, and talk with the possible suspects.

-Similarly, if you are on the front door around 10 am, you can intercept the postman and read a very interesting letter.
+Similarly, if you are at the front door around 10 am, you can intercept the postman and read a fascinating letter.
 At this point, you should have understood that Deadline was (it still is) a very innovative game.
-In classic adventures, you could be stuck at some point for a long time because you cannot solve a puzzle.
+In classic adventures, you could be stuck for a long time because you cannot solve a puzzle.
 But as soon as you solve it, you will go ahead.
-Deadline instead is relatively short and small, and with no more than 50 different locations on the map, but often you will realize that you have just missed an important event, and you will have to restart.
+Deadline, instead, is relatively short and small, with no more than 50 different locations on the map, but you will often realize that you have just missed an important event and have to restart.
 It's a game that must be played more than once, learning from your mistakes.

 But now enough with the spoilers.
 You have enough clues to realize that Deadline is clearly a fantastic game.
-Even if you have never played an interactive fiction, this one is worth trying.
-My suggestion is to download a tutorial, but use it only when strictly necessary.
+Even if you have never played interactive fiction, this one is worth trying.
+My suggestion is to download a tutorial but use it only when strictly necessary.
 Happy investigation!